 2. At the centre back neckline, you want to make sure that your top collar slightly overlaps your just-sewn seam so it’s completely hidden.
 Topstitch.

 3. Pin and baste each side shirt neckline/top-collar seams.

 4. Once you’ve finished the raw outside (straighter) edge of your lapel facings as directed in the pattern instructions, pin lapels to shirt fronts, right sides together, being ultra careful to ensure you are again matching circles.
 Pin and sew from the bottom.
 You will need to curve your lapel when you reach the top to join your previously basted side neckline/collar seams.
 Make sure you STOP sewing when you reach the shoulder seam.

 5. Notch and grade seams and turn right side out.
 When you press make sure your seam lines are pressed away from the visual front to the underside.
 Remember, on your lapel, this changes at the point where the first button will go. use your button guide pattern piece to determine where this is.

-6. The pattern instructions state you can either wrap and hand sew the remaining lapel ‘flap’ under the shoulder seam or stitch in the ditch from the outside.
-I saved myself some hassle and hand sewed it.
-It’s also worth noting that when you sew your shoulder seams earlier on in the construction process, the pattern instructions don’t mention finishing the seam.
-By all means finish it, just don’t trim or serge any of!
+6. Then wrap under the raw edge of the remaining lapel ‘flap’, placing it over, and matching up with, the line of the shoulder seam (securing in place with WonderTape helps), then stitch in the ditch from the outside.
+It’s also worth noting that when you sewed your shoulder seams earlier on in the construction process, the pattern instructions don’t mention finishing the seam.
+But, do!

 Tada!!!!
 All done!!!
 You will enclose the lapel facings and topstitch around the entire edge of the lapels and collar at the very end (if you’ve got an edgestitch or stitch in the ditch foot, all the better!)
 There’s nothing else fiddly or head-scratchy with this pattern, honest!